Journal / Visual Culture

 West Side Story, 1961, Robert Wise/Jerome Robbins

-It would be a lie to suggest Will’s selection created a controversy online, but it did draw this response from @mousterpiece on Twitter: ‘the guy who put Tron on his list also put on Breakfast Club, which is an equally baffling choice.’
-I can report that the two did indeed settle their differences later.
+It would be a lie to claim Will’s selection created a controversy online, but it did draw this response from @mousterpiece on Twitter: ‘the guy who put Tron on his list also put on Breakfast Club, which is an equally baffling choice.’

-To read what Will said about all his choices visit the Sight & Sound website, and if you think Will’s picks are slightly out of the ordinary then I suggest you check out Diane Negra’s list. ■
+To read what Will said about all his choices visit the Sight & Sound website.
+And if you think Will’s picks are slightly out of the ordinary, then take a look at Diane Negra’s list. ■